s-a-malik/inorg-synth-graph/README.md

 preprocess.py is used to generate the dataframes and supporting files from the raw data.
 The number of elements and precursors can be adjusted using optional arguments.

-dodgy_dois.txt contains the the dois of reactions incompatible with the model.
+Using the default seed (0) gives the dataset splittings used in the paper.

 ## Training and Testing

-train.py is used for training the reaction graph model.
+train_action_rnn.py is used for training the action sequence autoencoder.

-train_actions.py is used for training the reaction graph model with action sequences.
+train_reaction_graph.py is used for training the reaction graph model without action sequences.

-reaction_graph_actions/actions_rnn.py is used for training the action sequence autoencoder.
+train_reaction_graph_with_actions.py is used for training the reaction graph model with action sequences.

-train_no_graph.py is used for training the non-graph baseline model.
+train_baseline.py is used for training the baseline magpie model.

 train_stoich.py is used for training the stoichiometry prediction model.

-Model dimensions and Hyperparameters are set using argparse flags.
+Model dimensions and Hyperparameters can be set using argparse flags.

 ## Example Usage